aimllifetime/behavior_cloning/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to use Nvida Convnet and modify it to avoid overfitting.
+The overall strategy for deriving a model architecture was to use Nvidia Convnet and modify it to avoid overfitting.

+My first step is to build the whole thing with simple network, i.e. one Neuron and try out the image preprocessing, save and load the model.h5.
+Once the simple network works even though it did not drive on center of lane, it gives all necessory components and flexibility to debug.

-My first step was to use a convolution neural network model similar to the Convnet I thought this model might be appropriate because it was demonstrated nicely by Nvidia published here: https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/
+Then take look at the appropriate neural network such as Nvidia Convnet.
+I thought this model might be appropriate because it was demonstrated nicely by Nvidia published here: https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/

 In order to gauge how well the model was working, I split my image and steering angle data into a training(80%) and validation set(20%).
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

 To combat the overfitting, I modified the model to add the dropout layer at linecode at 195 and 199.

-Then
+Also did add the cropping image to focus the image information only on the road.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track i.e. few big turns:

+[todo] to add images:

-to improve the driving behavior in these cases, I added the reverse driving lap to capture the
+to improve the driving behavior in these cases, I added the reverse driving lap to capture the driving data.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture
+#### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 171-204) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process